-SQL on the other hand is a programming language that relies on databases.
+SQL is a programming language that relies on databases.
 Think of databases as a gigantic Excel sheet.
 All posts, pages and databases on this page make use of SQL.
 MariaDB is how we are going to implement that on our server.

 You also need to know that there is a necessity for a parser.
 A package that will allow PHP and SQL to talk to each other.
 Worry not, I will tell you exactly what you need to do in order for all this to work.

 SQL is an enormous topic, too big to dive into in such a small how-to guide.
 Right now the only thing you need to know is how to install SQL server, how to create database user and how to create a database.

 Rule of thumb is – create a separate user and database for every service that you use.
 If you have WordPress and Nextcloud on your server, make sure that they are using separate users and databases.
 In short, one service – one user, one database.

 As usual, installation is not that hard.
 We will utilize MariaDB server, an open source successor of MySQL.

 sudo apt install mariadb-server mariadb-common php-mysql

 Initial MySQL secure installation